 When a new position is created or a vacancy occurs, the Department of Human Resources will review applications and interview candidates who best meet qualifications for the position to be filled.

-Any employee who wishes to be considered as an applicant for any position must apply in accordance with the posting.
+Any employee who wishes to be considered as an applicant for any position will submit an application in accordance with the posting.